wguilherme/kubernetes/orquestracao_de_containers/annotations/networks.md

 - **Nodes**: IP class: C - Range:  192.0.0.0 to 223.255.255.255

 PS: It is important to note that, with the advent of CIDR, IP addresses are no longer rigidly assigned to fixed classes, and subnet prefixes can be used flexibly to allocate IP addresses in a more efficient and scalable manner.

+- Network Kubernetes with more than one Node (different machines)